Skip to main content

 (3) The services, months, days, and operating hours of the program are to be maintained in the Ohio child licensing and quality system.

-(I) When a program is out of compliance with the requirements of Chapter 3301-32 of the Administrative Code, the department shall electronically notify the program contacts of the alleged violations.
-The corrective action plan for the violations shall be electronically submitted by the deadline.
+(I) When a program is out of compliance with the obligations of Chapter 3301-32 of the Administrative Code, the department will electronically notify the program contacts of the alleged violations.
+The corrective action plan for the violations will be electronically submitted by the deadline.
 A request for review of a licensing non-compliance may be filed with the department within seven business days of receiving a compliance report.

 (J) On-site verification may be conducted to review progress regarding the correction of deficiencies.